Hernia Mesh Pain

 Persistent Pain Treatments

-• Surgery: Doctors may recommend hernia mesh removal, a neurectomy to remove all or part of the nerve or both.
+Doctors may recommend hernia mesh removal or a neurectomy to remove all or part of the nerve.
+They may also recommend both in some cases.

 “The only definitive answer is as thorough a removal of the mesh as possible,” Bendavid said.
 “Certainly the best results have been obtained by mesh removal, but surgeons are loath to return to an area that has become scarred, has invaded adjacent tissues and can be a tricky and dangerous dissection.”